 Famous Traders

 Paul Tudor Jones is a legendary trader.
-He’s known for his macro trading strategies.
-He predicts economic trends and bets on them.
+He’s famous for his macro trading techniques.
+He forecasts economic trends and wagers on them.

 Prominent Investors

-Warren Buffett is the king of value investing.
-He buys undervalued companies and holds them for the long haul.
-Berkshire Hathaway is a testament to his strategy.
-It has delivered incredible returns for decades.
+Warren Buffett is the value investing king.
+He purchases undervalued businesses and retains them for the long term.
+Berkshire Hathaway is proof of his approach.
+It has provided phenomenal returns for decades.

 Conclusion